Bembit/svelte-template-firebase/README.md

-# create-svelte
+# Playing with Sveltekit.

-create svelte@latest with TS, eslint, vitest
+I wanted to like Svelte/Kit so hard.

+But I just don't.